List of content you will read in this article:

-What is DDoS?
+What is a DDoS attack?

 How does a DDoS attack work?

-Network connections on the internet comprise of different layers of the OSI Model and different DDoS attacks focus on particular layers.
+Network connections on the internet comprise different layers of the OSI Model and different DDoS attacks focus on particular layers.
 For example:

 - Layer 3, Network Layer.
 Attacks are known as ICMP floods, Smurf Attacks and IP/ICMP fragmentation

 - Layer 4, the Transport layer.
 Attacks include SYN Floods, UDP Floods, and TCP Connection Exhaustion.

 - Layer 7, the Application layer.
 Mainly, HTTP-encrypted attacks.

 As we already said, a DDoS attack gets launched from devices that have been compromised, also known as botnets.
 Broadly speaking, we can divide such attacks into three distinct categories: